IDCI-Consulting/StepBundle/Resources/doc/presentation.md

 ))
 ```

-There are two path category.
+There are two path categories.

-The single path is a simple path that link two steps.
+The single path is a simple path that links two steps.
 ```php
 ->addPath(
     'single',